 Two TIFF films I loved this year and should be on the list have yet to be released: The Sound of Metal (look for it soon on Amazon) and Rocks (2020).
 Look for more on both here.
 Both were also on my Best of TIFF list this year.

 NEW ADD: The Lighthouse.
 Two men go mad inside a lighthouse.
 That’s the pitch, but if you’re looking for a masterpiece of cinematography, sound, production design, and performance, this is your film.
 Robert Eggers and his brother Max dived deep into their research to write this film, shot in Nova Scotia, and then director Robert pushed two movie stars (Willem Dafoe and Robert Pattison) to the brink to pull off the stunner.
 What I loved most?
 This is not an arty show-offy kind of filmmaking.
 Nothing is there that doesn’t drive the narrative vision.
 There are hints of poetry and folklore.
 Film nerds will go nuts with the influences spotted here and there, not to mention the camera work.
 As for the mermaids in this film?
 Let’s say they are not made in Disney.

 Best live theatre: The Brothers Size (Soulpepper)

 My London Top Ten,

-Still searching for a film to see to end the squabble on the family couch?
+I am still searching for a film to see to end the dispute on the family couch.
 Here are some of my past Best of The Year lists.